XiaquZ/bvocc_targets/README.md

-# bvocc_targets
+# vocc_targets
-backward velocity calculations with targets pipeline
+use targets to calculate backward velocity